 Here are a few reasons April is a fine time to start pre-treating your weed problems:

-It’s essential that preemergent solutions be applied before ground temps allow seeds to germinate.
+Most importantly, preemergent solutions be applied before ground temps allow seeds to germinate.
 For most summer weeds, that’s at 52 degrees F. In Georgia, that’s usually mid-March, though some years are colder longer than others.
 For crabgrass, however, that temperature is 50 degrees, and many times we’ve hit that already by the time February rolls around.

 This is the reason homeowners pretreat their lawns and wind up frustrated when they still see a few blades — a few.
-Seeds don’t all germinate at the same time, so the pretreatments do work to provide protection past February and even past April 1st.
+Seeds don’t all germinate at the same time.
+So, the pretreatments do work to provide protection past February and even past April 1st.

 Thankfully, preemergent treatments prevent this winter weed from taking root at all.
 Treat it before it bursts from the soil, and you’ll never have to haggle with the kids or the wife or the neighbors over how beautiful it looks… or how they read you can use it in salads.